Clicky

 Lead acid batteries go flat when not used for months.

-If you get yourself a solar battery charger, it will help maintain the battery and keep the vessels ready to go on your next ride.
-They’re so stupid simple and effective, it makes me wonder why the manufacturers are not just baking them into the covers?
+If you get yourself a solar charger, it will help maintain the charge and keep the vessels ready to go on your next ride.
+They’re so stupid simple and effective, it makes me wonder the reason the manufacturers are not just baking them into the covers?
 Yamaha did this for a little bit with their Jet Boat line, but it never really took off.
-Do this, and you’ll easily get 3 to 5 years of life out of your jet ski battery.
+Do this, and you’ll easily get 3 to 5 years of life out of your batteries.

-If you’re looking for how to charge your jet ski battery, see the post on that here.
-You don’t need to charge your jet ski battery often, only when it’s been sitting for months unused.
-You can overcharge a jet ski battery, so make sure to use a smart charger.
-You can use a car battery charger, so long as it’s 12 volts and under 2 amps, along with it being a smart charger (turns on and off as it’s needed).
+If you’re looking for how to charge your batteries, see the post on that here.
+You don’t need to charge your batteries often, only when it’s been sitting for months unused.
+You can overcharge them, so make sure to use a smart charger.
+You can use a car charger, so long as it’s 12 volts and under 2 amps, along with it being a smart charger (turns on and off as it’s needed).

 Author